AbdulaAlShyed-2212592042/EmpathAI-Emotion-Chatbot/README.md

 python scripts/predict_emotion.py

 # Batch prediction
 python scripts/predict_emotion.py --texts "I'm so happy!"
-"This is terrible"
+"This is terrible."
 ```

 Or create your own prediction script: